-Spirit of America seeks exceptional individuals with US military leadership experience to serve as Project Managers for our work worldwide.
-The Project Manager will work in close cooperation and coordination with US military personnel and diplomats in security and stability operations.
+Spirit of America seeks exceptional individuals with US military and/or government leadership experience to serve as Project Managers for our work worldwide – field ready people with proven track records of success that we can trust to operate in dynamic, austere, and insecure environments.
+The Project Manager will work in close cooperation and coordination with US military, development, and diplomatic personnel in security and stability operations.
 He/she will be responsible for providing rapid humanitarian and economic development assistance for needs identified at the local level in some of the world's most challenging environments.
 Project Managers positions are regionally aligned but PMs must be willing and able to support projects and efforts in multiple regions: Africa, Asia/Pacific, Central and South America, Europe, and the Middle East.

 This is an opportunity to see immediate results from one's work and to directly impact US national security and foreign policy objectives.
 The Project Manager will improve the safety and success of our troops and diplomats and the well-being of local populations.
-The Spirit of America Project Manager must have tactical-level experience in Iraq, Afghanistan, and/or other current stability and security operations combined with optimism, patience, and a great sense of humor in the face of adversity.
-Regionally applicable language skills are strongly preferred.
+The Spirit of America Project Manager must have tactical-level experience in Iraq, Afghanistan, and/or other current stability and security operations combined with optimism, patience, an entrepreneurial mindset, and a great sense of humor in the face of adversity.
+Special operations experience and regionally applicable language skills are strongly preferred.

-This position includes approximately four weeks of training at the Spirit of America headquarters in Arlington, VA.
-Upon completion of training, the Project Manager will be based out of the Arlington, VA office where he/she will manage Spirit of America programs and projects in support of US military and civilian personnel deployed to throughout their assigned region.
+This position includes a ninety day training and probationary period at the Spirit of America headquarters in Arlington, VA and alongside US Government (USG) partners in both domestic and overseas locations.
+Upon completion of training, the Project Manager will be based out of the Arlington, VA office where he/she will manage Spirit of America programs and projects throughout their assigned region.

 The Position & Responsibilities